CP1401/Practicals/prac_03/README.md

 After getting the inputs, you will want to calculate the speed over the limit.
 You do not want to calculate this again and again in each condition.
 DRY.

+Before you finish this question, check again for any "DRY" issues.
+Can you improve your code?

 # Practice and Extension